East Alabama Regional Cybersecurity Alliance (EARCA) – Digital Promise

 Alliance Goals

-For the past year, business and university partners have been collaborating to ensure that students have access to mentors, internships, and post-secondary opportunities, which are key components of the Cybersecurity Pathways program.
+For the past year, business and university partners have been collaborating to ensure that students have access to mentors, internships, and postsecondary opportunities, which are key components of the Cybersecurity Pathways program.
 TCBOE and Digital Promise will expand the work of the current cybersecurity advisory board into a regional workforce alliance with support from the National Institute of Standards and Technology.
 Goals of the program are:

 Alliance Partners

-With funding from the National Institute of Standards and Technology, EARCA will build on the partnership between local industry, universities, and TCBOE in creating career pathways for underrepresented students in cybersecurity.
-In addition to a cybersecurity pathway program for high school students, EARCA will establish a workforce pipeline connecting the K–12, post-secondary, and workforce sectors with support from community and government agencies in East Alabama.
+With funding from the National Institute of Standards and Technology, EARCA will build on the partnership between local industry, universities, and TCBOE in creating career pathways for students in cybersecurity.
+In addition to a cybersecurity pathway program for high school students, EARCA will establish a workforce pipeline connecting the K–12, postsecondary, and workforce sectors with support from community and government agencies in East Alabama.
 Championed by major employers in the region, multiple formal partnerships have already been established, including:

 Logo for 1st Bank of Alabama